Feature aware covariance estimation, with application to mixtures of chemical exposures: Simulation Study

 \section{Simulation Study}

-In this section, we convey the usefulness of the proposed covariance meta regression prior through a loss comparison of covariance estimates obtained from popular priors proposed in the recent factor model literature.
-Motivated by inferring covariation among mixtures of exposures, we are particularly interested in accurately estimating the population covariance matrix in high-dimensional settings where the true population covariance matrix is not sparse.
-To this end, we examine a regime where the population covariance matrix is an exchangeable correlation matrix with correlation 0.9 ($\Sigmabf_{cor}$) and a regime with a blocked covariance matrix consisting of three groups with non-zero correlation among the groups ($\Sigmabf_{block}$).
-In these settings, we demonstrate that utilizing the CMR prior, which encourages shrinkage towards a non-diagonal covariance matrix, improves accuracy over the MLE and commonly used priors for factor models.
-Additionally, this study provides insight into the performance of the CMR model in both the presence and absence of various types of meta covariates which inform the structure of the covariance matrix.
+In this section, we convey the usefulness of the proposed feature aware covariance regression prior through a loss comparison of covariance estimates obtained from popular priors proposed in the recent factor model literature.
+Motivated by inferring covariation among mixtures of exposures, we are particularly interested in accurately estimating the population covariance matrix in high-dimensional settings where the true population covariance matrix is \red{non-diagonal}.
+To this end, we examine a regime where the population covariance matrix is an exchangeable correlation matrix with correlation 0.9 ($\Sigmabf_{cor}$) and a regime with a blocked covariance matrix consisting of three groups with non-zero correlation among most groups ($\Sigmabf_{block}$). \red{In the blocked regime, the correlation within groups 1, 2, and 3 is 0.75, .5, and .944, respectively.
+The correlation between group 1 and group 2 is 0.354, the correlation between group 2 and group 3 is 0, and the correlation between group 1 and group 3 is 0.118.} In these settings, we demonstrate that utilizing the FACE prior, which encourages shrinkage towards a non-diagonal covariance matrix, improves accuracy over the MLE and commonly used priors for factor models.
+Additionally, this study provides insight into the performance of the FACE model in both the presence and absence of various types of \red{outcome features} that inform the structure of the covariance matrix.